elaine84/ds-edu-tour/README.md

 ## Jupyter in UC Berkeley's data science education program

-* This document provides a guided tour of information distributed across many web pages and GitHub repositories involved in running a live suite of data science courses at UC Berkeley.
+* This document provides a guided tour of information distributed across many web pages and GitHub repositories involved in running a live suite of data science courses at the University of California, Berkeley.
 * These valuable resources -- designed for and by UC Berkeley students, instructors, and other teaching and support staff -- are publicly available.
 * This content should be of broad interest to diverse folks thinking about data science education, using Jupyter notebooks in the classroom, and/or deploying and scaling JupyterHub.